FartSound.net

 What's the speed of a fart?

-Farts exit the body at about 10 feet per second (7 mph or 11 km/h).
-The gas quickly disperses in the air, which is why the smell doesn't hit immediately.
-Temperature, humidity, and air circulation all affect how quickly fart smell travels and dissipates.
+Farts are often cited as exiting the body at around 10 feet per second, or roughly 7 mph.
+The gas quickly disperses in the surrounding air, which is why the smell usually takes a moment to arrive.
+Temperature, humidity and air circulation all affect how quickly fart smell travels and dissipates.